santiagoalonso/starter-academic/content/post/Weber_Python/index.md

 # Weber fraction estimation example

-The data can be found on my [github](https://github.com/santiagoalonso/starter-academic/tree/master/content/post/Weber_Python), in a file from a 4th grader who did a comparison homework points.
+The data can be found on my [github](https://github.com/santiagoalonso/starter-academic/tree/master/content/post/Weber_Python), in a file from a 4th grader who did a dot comparison task.
 The file name is 4th_grade_non_symbolic_task.csv.
 The columns are n1 (smallest number), n2 (largest number), ratio (n1 / n2), correct (0 error because you chose the smallest number, 1 correct).
 The numbers n1 and n2 could appear to the left or right randomly.